thwolter/prm-fastapi-aiservice/docs/resilient_execution.md

 ## Implementation

-The resilient execution functionality is implemented in the `src/utils/resilient.py` module, which provides the `with_resilient_execution` decorator.
+The resilient execution functionality is implemented in the `src/utils/resilient.py` module, which relies on the `pybreaker`/`aiobreaker` libraries to provide circuit breaker semantics.
+The `with_resilient_execution` decorator exposes this functionality.

 ### The `with_resilient_execution` Decorator